Malinchristina/p1breathbodyspirit/README.md

 ## Features

+### Favicon

+* Favicon is generated from the site name, Breath Body Spirit.
+Has the same color as the header and footer and same font as logo.

+### Logo

+* The logo is the same name as the site and company, Breath Body Spirit.
+* The logo is clickable on each page and refers back to the home page for the user to easy access the first page.

 ### Navigation bar

 * The navigation bar is there to help the user easily navigate from one page to another.